-More broadly, Nate is interested in the molecular, cellular, and network mechanisms underlying sensory transduction, multimodal sensory processing, and behavior selection/generation.
+More broadly, Nate is interested the molecular, cellular, and network mechanisms underlying multimodal sensory transduction and processing, the evolution of these systems, and how defects in them can result in disease (e.g., neuropathic pain).
 He is also interested in how the focus of his research relates to—or can be understood in light of—topics of philosophical interest (including decision making and mental representation, among others).

 Nate’s work has been nationally recognized by awards from the American Physiological Society (2014, 2015), and at GSU, where he is currently a Georganne and Kenneth Honeycutt Fellow (2017-present), and a Brains & Behavior Fellow (2017-present).

 Himmel NJ, Wang Y, Rodriguez DA, Sun MA, and Blount MA.
 Chronic lithium treatment induces novel patterns of pendrin localization and expression.
 April 2018.
 American Journal of Physiology – Renal Physiology.
 (In Press). https://doi.org/10.1152/ajprenal.00065.2018